 6:20 p.m.: First dance

-7:00 p.m.: Toasts (Best Man, Maid of Honor and Father of the Bride) NOTE: Some couples prefer to do all dances prior to the toast.
-It’s your choice.
+7:30 p.m.: Toasts (Best Man, Maid of Honor and Father of the Bride) NOTE: Some couples prefer to do all dances prior to the toast, however you can also do them after the toast.

 7:45 p.m.: Dance floor open